nansencenter/DAPPER/README.md

 Installation:
 ------------------------------------------------
-Requires python3.5, with scipy.
+Requires python3.5 with scipy.

-Then, download, and run:
+Then, download DAPPER, and run:

     > python benchmarks.py